These were the services Douglas provided described in his own words

-I can provide a range of training programmes, covering all aspects of Lepidoptera.
-In the past I've run very successful day sessions, all well as an in-depth 4-day training course.
-I can offer great flexibility in the content and structure available, catering for the needs of the group.
-Training typically involves both slideshow talks and live specimen examination, and can be tailored for complete beginners through to more advanced participants.
-Subjects covered can include Lepidoptera identification, methods of catching moths and butterflies, recording techniques, through to more general themes such as their natural history, ecology and taxonomy.
-Training courses can focus on butterflies, macro moths or micro moths.
-More specialist methods of recording such as leaf mines and dissection can be offered.
+'I can provide a range of training programmes, covering all aspects of Lepidoptera.
+In the past, I've run successful day sessions, all well as an in-depth 4-day training course.
+I can offer flexibility in the content and structure available, catering to the needs of any group.
+Training typically involves both slideshow presentations and live specimen examination, and can be tailored for complete beginners through to more advanced participants.
+Topics can include the catching and identification of Lepidoptera, through to more general themes such as their natural history, ecology, and conservation.
+Training courses can focus on butterflies, macro or micro-moths.
+More specialist methods such as leaf miners and genitalia dissection can be offered.
 Past clients include the University of Oxford, Field Studies Council, Oxford University Press, as well as local field societies and citizen science projects.